nobooli/POLton/docs/src/trivia-herself.md

 She likes doing physical activity.

-She is can't swim, but she has a diving license.
+She can't swim, but she has a diving license.
 She also had some experience with riding horses.(she mentioned in a recent stream that she could do dog paddles)

 She went to the gym 3-4 times a week, with each session lasting 3-4 hours, for an entire year.